Sevilla keeper attacked by fan as PSV Eindhoven exit

 - 19AcuñaBooked at 33mins

-- 21TorresSubstituted forFernández Sáenz de la Torreat 69'minutes
+- 21TorresSubstituted forFernández Sáenz de la Torreat 68'minutes

 - 25GilSubstituted forMirat 86'minutesBooked at 90mins